- Brand name

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (in Australia telephone 13 11 26) for advice, or go to Emergency at the nearest hospital, if you think that you or anyone else may have taken too much PRILIGY.
+Immediately telephone your doctor or the Poisons Information Centre on 13 11 26 (Australia) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much PRILIGY.
 Do this even if there are no signs of discomfort or poisoning.

 You may need urgent medical attention.